princeton-sns/scuba/client/README.md

 1. "B" stores "A" subtree and also receives the following special message, triggering "B" to add "A" as "reader-mod-readers" on its linked subtree.

-1. "A" receives "B" linked subtree (TODO if "B" subtree was initially propagated to all of "A"'s devices, then nothing happens, otherwise it gets propagated here).
+1. "A" receives "B" shared linked subtree (TODO if "B" subtree was initially propagated to all of "A"'s devices, then nothing happens, otherwise it gets propagated here).

-#### Slightly optimized contact addition protocol (with contact discovery workaround)
+#### Slightly optimized contact addition protocol [_with contact discovery workaround_]

 **Two** operations for a DENY and **six** operations for a CONFIRM.

-1. "A1" sends "B1" a request to become contacts, with its "A" linked subtree piggybacked.
+1. "A1" sends "B1" a request to become contacts, [_with its "A" linked subtree piggybacked_].

 1. "B1" either confirms or denies.
 If "B1" denies the request, it can simply ignore it or reply back to "A1".